 Read: Acer Nitro XV273K review

 Of course, Image quality is also important.
-The Predator delivers with pro-level color accuracy.
+The Predator delivers with pro-level color accuracy and contrast that reached over 4,000:1 during our testing and over 2,000:1 after our calibration.
 Again, HDR doesn't look as good as it does on the Asus ROG Swift PG27UQ or Acer Predator X27 because those two display pack FALD backlights.
 But we consider the Predator XB273K the next best thing.
-Plus, you can sometimes find it for about $500 cheaper than those displays.
+Plus, you can sometimes find it for about $1,200 less than those displays.

 You don’t often see the word budget associated with a 4K monitor, but the Asus TUF Gaming VG289Q isn’t just affordable, it’s a great gaming monitor too.
 Despite being just $330 as of writing, the display offers a great amount of performance, making it a fantastic value for gamers looking to get to 4K without breaking the bank.
 We've even seen 4K monitors at the $400 mark offer lesser gaming performance.